thebowenfeng/livestream-website/README.md

 A livestreaming service built using Flask, SocketIO, Celery and OpenCV (.NET Core variant).
 Supports multiple, simultaneous streaming clients and asynchronous recording ("clipping").

+A deployed version of the website can be found [here](https://livestreaming-server.herokuapp.com/).
+However, due the file writing restrictions imposed via the hosting service, the recording feature is not available.
+The quality and speed of the streams will also be severely slow due to bandwidth limitations and the resource-consuming nature of streaming.

 ## Installation

 ### Server